mrworf/plexupdate/README.md

 ### Command Line Options

-Plexupdate comes with many command line options, for the most up-to-date, I'd recommend you run plexupdate.sh with -h
+Plexupdate comes with many command line options.
+For the most up-to-date list, I'd recommend you run plexupdate.sh with -h

 But here are some of the more useful ones: